dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2970: All human beings deserve dignity and respect.
+### T2970: Recognize the worth and dignity of all individuals, regardless of background.

 |Support|
 |---|